M0nstaGit/DatabasesAdvanced/README.md

 - pandas
 - warnings

-For mongoDB you also need:
++ For mongoDB you also need:
 - pymongo

++ For redis:
+- pickle5
+- reids

 ## How to use the scraper?
 To use the scraper you need to run the program and it will keep going every minute until you will stop it.